What Customers look for on an E-Commerce Website?

 2. Search Bar

-Ecommerce platforms include the search bar to help people search for the products faster.
+Ecommerce platforms include a search bar to help people search for products faster.
 It should be visible in front of their eyes.

 Few things to test:

 It is another important factor we include in our e-commerce website testing checklist.
 Signup or login is necessary to get a quick update regarding booked orders.
 People don't create an account with their mobile numbers when they get two or more choices for profile creation.

 - Is the website allowed to create two profiles with the same numbers?